(A) As used in this rule:

 The administrator may require other information as needed to aid in the decision-making process.

-(F) If the administrator approves the application, the administrator shall mail to the responsible self-insured employer a certificate granting the privilege to self-insure the construction project.
+(F) If the administrator approves the application, the administrator shall mail to the responsible self-insuring employer a certificate granting the privilege to self-insure the construction project.
 Upon approval, the responsible employer is responsible for the administration and payment for the life of the claim of all claims under Chapters 4121. and 4123. of the Revised Code for the employees of any contracting employers and subcontracting employers covered under the certificate who receive injuries or are killed in the course of and arising out of employment on the project, or who contract an occupational disease in the course of employment on the project.

 (G) The responsible employer is entitled to all of the protections provided under Chapters 4121. and 4123. of the Revised Code with respect to the employees of the contracting and subcontracting employers covered under the certificate as if the employees were employees of the responsible employer.